docker-mailserver/docker-mailserver/docs/content/introduction.md

 - Simple customization is supported through [docker-compose configuration][github-file-compose] and the [env-mailserver][github-file-envmailserver] configuration file.
 - Advanced customization is supported through providing "monkey-patching" configuration files and/or [deriving your own image][github-file-dockerfile] from `docker-mailserver`'s upstream, for a complete control over how things run.

-On the subject of security, one might consider `docker-mailserver`'s **default** configuration to _not_ be 100% secure as it enables unencrypted traffic on port 25.
-We believe `docker-mailserver`'s default configuration to be a good middle ground: it goes slightly beyond "old" (1999) [RFC 2487][rfc-2487]; and with developer friendly configuration settings, it makes it pretty easy to abide by the "newest" (2018) [RFC 8314][rfc-8314].

 Eventually, it is up to _you_ deciding exactly what kind of transportation/encryption to use and/or enforce, and to customize your instance accordingly (with looser or stricter security).
 Be also aware that protocols and ports on your server can only go so far with security; third-party MTAs might relay your emails on insecure connections, man-in-the-middle attacks might still prove effective, etc. Advanced counter-measure such as DANE, MTA-STS and/or full body encryption (eg. PGP) should be considered as well for increased confidentiality, but ideally without compromising backwards compatibility so as to not block emails.